 United Nations weapons inspectors could have an easier time in the future locating nuclear materials.
 Researchers at the University of Nebraska-Lincoln developed a fingertip-sized neutron detection device built around a boroncarbide semiconductor diode.
 The highly sensitive device can detect neutrons emitted by materials that fuel nuclear weapons.
 "This is a leapfrog technology in neutron detection," said Peter Dowben, UNL physicist who first fabricated a boron carbide semiconductor.
-Using Dowben's semiconductor, the research team built a detector about the size of one LEGOģ block, which the researchers say is more efficient, lighter, and tougher than existing detectors.
+Using Dowben's semiconductor, the research team built a detector about the size of one LEGO® block, which the researchers say is more efficient, lighter, and tougher than existing detectors.
 It can be powered with small batteries or even solar cells and can withstand corrosion and extremely high temperatures, says Brian Robertson, associate professor of mechanical engineering at UNL.
 The device could also be used to monitor nuclear weapons storage and other national security applications.
 Patents on the semiconductor process and the detector are pending.
 For more information, contact Brian Robertson at (402) 417-5054 or firstname.lastname@example.org.

-Focus on Fundamentals consists of 45-minute on-line classes that cover a host of technologies.
 You learn without leaving the comfort of your desk.
 All classes are taught by subject-matter experts and all are archived.
-So if you can't attend live, attend at your convenience.